animeavi/admin-fe/README.md

 #### Disabling features

-You can disable certain AdminFE features, like reports or settings by modifying `config/prod.env.js` env variable `DISABLED_FEATURES`, e.g. if you want to compile AdminFE without "Settings" you'll need to set it to: `DISABLED_FEATURES: '["settings"]'`.
+You can disable certain AdminFE features, like reports or settings by modifying `config/prod.env.js` env variable `DISABLED_FEATURES`, e.g. if you want to compile AdminFE without "Settings" you'll need to set it to: `DISABLED_FEATURES: '["settings"]'`, to disable emoji pack settings add `"emoji-packs"` to the list.

 ## Changelog